cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 64 bit Timer can be enabled when the ENABLE_BIT bitfield in CFG_REG_LO CSR is '1' or the external device input (i.e. event_lo_i input signal and IEM_BIT bitfield in CFG_REG_LO CSR is '1').
 The Timer counter of Timer_lo checks whether the prescaler is enabled or not via the PRESCALER_EN_BIT bitfield in CFG_REG_LO CSR.

-If the prescaler is not enabled, Only the 64 bit Timer counter is used generates the irq_lo_o interrupt and its working is described in the section `64 bit Timer Counter`_.
+If the prescaler is not enabled, Only the 64 bit Timer counter is used generates the irq_lo_o interrupt and its working is described in the section 64-bit-Timer-Counter_.

 If the prescaler is enabled, for every positive edge of either the HCLK or reference clock, the prescaler will start incrementing its internal counter till it reaches the PRESCALER_COMP bitfield in CFG_REG_LO CSR and it sets the prescaler_lo_target_reached to '1' for 1 clock cycle.
-For every instance of prescaler_lo_target_reached is '1', 64 bit Timer counter is enabled and incremented as per the description provided in the section `64 bit Timer Counter`_.
+For every instance of prescaler_lo_target_reached is '1', 64 bit Timer counter is enabled and incremented as per the description provided in the section 64-bit-Timer-Counter_.

 If the CMP_CLR_BIT in CFG_REG_LO CSR is '1', then the Timer counter is reset and it starts counting again to generate irq_lo_o and the same process is repeated.
 If the ONE_SHOT_BIT in CFG_REG_LO is '1', then the Timer counter is disabled.